IIIF/api/source/auth/2.0/index.md

 }
 ```

-If the Access service is embedded within an Image API 3.0 service, or a Presentation API 3.0 resource, the `@context` key _SHOULD NOT_ be present within the service.
+If the access service is embedded within an Image API 3.0 service, or a Presentation API 3.0 resource, the `@context` key _SHOULD NOT_ be present within the service.
 Instead the value `http://iiif.io/api/auth/{{ page.major }}/context.json` _MUST_ be included in the list of values for `@context` at the beginning of that Image service or Presentation API resource.
 It _MUST_ come before the Image or Presentation API context value.
 See the section [Linked Data Context and Extensions][prezi30-ldce] in the Presentation API.

 ### 2.2.
 Simple Authorization Flow